sandeepskumar/sandeep-pm-portfolio/README.md

 This repository showcases:
 - 📋 **PM Prompts** — My personal library of high-leverage prompts for product management tasks
 - 🎨 **UX Wireframes** — Wireframes designed using Magic Patterns and Lovable
-- 💼 **Sidley Project** — Product work completed for the Sidley engagement

 ---